gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 This path validates the selected source, local container build, Supervisor options, runtime and AppArmor profile on the HAOS machine's architecture.
-It does not validate anonymous GHCR access, the release manifest, or runtime on a different architecture.
+It does not validate anonymous Docker Hub access, the release manifest, or runtime on a different architecture.
 Those remain release and physical-hardware gates.

-After the first publication, the `digitalstrom-mqtt-haos` package must be made public in the GitHub package settings.
-The release workflow verifies that the versioned manifest can be fetched without GitHub credentials.
+Before the first publication, create the public Docker Hub image repository `gaetancollaud/digitalstrom-mqtt-haos` and ensure that the existing `DOCKERHUB_TOKEN` repository secret can push to it.
+The release workflow verifies that the versioned manifest can be fetched anonymously.

 ## Presentation decisions